 - Event organisers may be required to provide a bond to cover possible damage to the venue or its surrounds.

-- Commercial Events may be charged a license fee.
+- Commercial Events may be charged a license fee or bond.

 - Deposits are required for the loan of any NCA keys for gates, power and flag poles.

 - An irrigation mark out may be required for a works approval, it is the responsibility of the event organiser to arrange this with our contractor, at the event organisers cost

 Most venues have power outlets.
 See List of Power Outlets - PDF version | RTF version